antreev-brar/pclub_cp/README.md

 Welcome to Heisenbergs' laboratory ( sadly he is dead and rules of physics dont apply here) , but u have to perform an experiment .

 Infront of u are n wizards seated in a straight line with 2 labels on each of them ; -momentum m(i) and -position p(i).
-U can pick any one wizard and give him a particle ,(u  know the initial uncertainty in position and the initial uncertainity in momentum) .
+U can pick any one wizard(lets say with index u) and give him a particle ,(u  know the initial uncertainty in position and the initial uncertainity in momentum) .

-The wizard will either increase or decrease its uncertainty in momentum exactly as per the label on top of him , same process goes for uncertainity in position (remember there is no relation in both of them) and hand the particle to the next wizard seated adjacent to him (in this direction ---> ).
+The wizard will either increase or decrease its uncertainty in momentum exactly as per the label on top of him , same process goes for uncertainity in position (remember there is no relation in both of them) and hand the particle to the next wizard seated adjacent to him (with index u+1) .
 U can stop this process at any time .

 Now u r a Mathematician and u want to know the total number of ways in which the final uncertainity in momentum and postion remains the same.